Your organization's content marketing strategy relies on your team's ability to develop awesome thought leadership content.

 Thought leadership content should not only go a step beyond your regular content.
 It should also be treated as something of an “event” in your enterprise.

 Larger content teams with robust, mature processes may even have writers, researchers, and designers solely for this content.
+The content should always be at least one of four things:

 The advantage here is that thought leadership content, which takes more time and resources, could run on a parallel track alongside your regular content – which usually comes out weekly.